Skip to Content

 • Remove leaves and debris, and pull weeds.

-• Clean and sanitize growing containers and tools by washing them to remove debris, rinse, and then treat with a 10% chlorine solution.
+• Clean and sanitize growing containers and tools.
 Keeping things clean helps prevent pests and diseases that can undo your hard work.

 • Repair garden beds and trellises.